 This complete and annotated translation aims to faithfully represent and elucidate all the rhetorical features of the original in its most authentic form and thereby enable the Western reader to appreciate this Chinese masterpiece at its true worth.

-David Tod Roy is professor emeritus of Chinese literature at the University of Chicago, where he has studied the Chin P’ing Mei and taught it in his classes since 1967.
+David Tod Roy (1933–2016) was professor emeritus of Chinese literature at the University of Chicago.
+His monumental five-volume translation of the Chin P’ing Mei was completed in 2013.

 "[A] book of manners for the debauched.
 Its readers in the late Ming period likely hid it under their bedcovers."--Amy Tan, New York Times Book Review